Japanese bamboo basketry is one of the most beautiful and overlooked art forms of the 20th century.

 Eocene Arts searches out fine works of bamboo art by the early masters who re-defined this ancient medium for modern times, as well as those who continued to work in their spirit in following decades, and into the present.
 Our collection features baskets by the primary artists in the field, including Iizuka Hosai II and his brother Iizuka Rokansai, Tanabe Chikuunsai, Hayakawa Shokosai, Wada Waichisai, Yamamoto Shoen, Shono Shounsai, Maeda Chikubosai, and their descendents, including Tanabe Chikuunsai II, Sakaguchi Sounsai, Wada Waichisai II and III, Kosuge Kogetsu, Ishikawa Shoun, Yokota Hosai, Suemura Shobun, Tanaka Kosai, Higashi Takesonosai, and Abe Motoshi, among others.

 Our collection is always evolving.
+Red dots denote works that are no longer available.
 Please contact us to inquire about specific artists or newly arrived works.